 - 1/4 cup light corn syrup

-- 1/2 teaspoon sea salt (omit if using salted microwave popcorn)
+- 1/2 teaspoon sea salt (omit if using salted microwaved popcorn)

 - 1/2 teaspoon baking soda

-Place the popped popcorn into a big bowl, one that is at least twice the volume of the popcorn itself.
+- Place the popped popcorn (12 cups) into a big bowl, one that is at least twice the volume of the popcorn itself.
 Do not err on the side of a bowl that is too small, because you are going to do some serious stirring in a bit.
-Remove any un-popped kernels and set aside.
+Remove any discard any un-popped kernels.

-Combine the brown sugar, corn syrup, salt, and butter in a saucepan.
-Bring to a boil over medium heat, stirring enough to blend.
+- Combine the brown sugar, corn syrup, salt, and butter in a medium saucepan.
+Bring to a boil over medium heat, stirring to blend.

 Either Way, Continue Here

-Whichever method you’ve followed, now spread the coated popcorn on one large or two smaller cookie sheets, breaking up any clumps.
+- Whichever method you’ve followed, now spread the coated popcorn on one large or two smaller cookie sheets, breaking up any clumps.
 Bake at 200 F for 1 hour, stirring every 15 minutes.
 Spread out on waxed paper and allow to cool.
-This is what it will look like:

 The Big Finish